failllix/coffee-quality-institute-analysis/README.md

 The color one was rather simple, as the only thing were "None" entries instead of blank or NaN values in some samples.
 They could be easily excluded.

 ## Data analysis
+After cleaning the data, I wanted to closer inspect it and possibly train some machine learning models to predict cupping results of future samples.

 ### Correlation hunting
+I began by looking around for correlation between the total cup points or individual cupping metrics in the data.
+To do that I calculated the Pearson and Spearman coefficient for continous features and did scatter plots to inspect the data visually.
+For categorical features, I did one-hot encoding and tried to fit regression models.
+If I would have succeeded in fitting a regression model to the data predicting the cupping result one could assume that the two features are correlated.
+Sadly I didn't find any strong relation between the individual features and the cupping results.
 ### Regression
+To make it short: I tried various regression models with grid search for hyper parameter tuning, but all of them performed really bad and I quickly stopped investigating.
+### Classification
+After splitting the total cup scores into multiple classes, I applied k nearest neighbors and support vector classification and initially got solid results.
+However after looking a little closer I had to realize that this was due to skewness of the data and the models just classfying every sample the same.
+After performing under and oversampling the results looked better however with slight decreases in overall accuracy.
+The low sample size now really was a problem and more data would probably have helped.

 ## Conclusions
+Predicting coffee quality and tasting results based on metadata is not feasible.
+Especially not for everyday purchase decisions.

+Besides all the data analysis, please keep supporting your local roasters, try to buy fair traded coffee and do the maths.
+One kilogram of coffee for less than 10€ cannot be profitable for any farmer.

+So to sum all the research up: Buy whatever suits your taste and keep enjoying good coffee!